audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/file-button-tutorial.md

 ## Widget Arguments (Parameters) <a href="#widget_arguments_parameters" id="widget_arguments_parameters"></a>

-The syntax for creating a File-Button Widget is similar to all other [Nyquist Plug-in widgets](../widgets-reference.md).
+The syntax for creating a File-Button Widget is similar to all other [Nyquist Plugin widgets](../widgets-reference.md).

 {% code overflow="wrap" lineNumbers="true" %}
 ```